zeev512/udemy-dl/README.md

     sudo pip uninstall udemy-dl

-You may uninstall the required `beautifulsoup4` and `requests` modules too but be aware that those might be required for other Python modules.
+You may uninstall the required `requests` module too but be aware that those might be required for other Python modules.